Developer-lfierro743/EaglecraftY/README.md

 # Why We Are Making This Project
 We have several reasons for creating EaglecraftY:

+1.Restrictive EULA: The Minecraft EULA has become overly restrictive for servers, modders, and content creators.

+2.Hidden Clauses: Mojang has been accused of hiding clauses and exploiting its community.

+3.Bad Moderation: Poor moderation practices have led to exploitation and inappropriate content in the Minecraft community.

+4.Microsoft Mishandling: Microsoft's acquisition of Mojang has been criticized for anti-trust issues, mishandling, and microtransactions.

+5.Legal Issues: Mojang and Microsoft have been accused of breaking EU consumer laws, particularly in Sweden and the European Union.

+6.Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.
+# Why We Are Making This Project
+We have several reasons for creating EaglecraftY:

+1.Restrictive EULA: The Minecraft EULA has become overly restrictive for servers, modders, and content creators.

+2.Hidden Clauses: Mojang has been accused of hiding clauses and exploiting its community.

+3.Bad Moderation: Poor moderation practices have led to exploitation and inappropriate content in the Minecraft community.

+4.Microsoft Mishandling: Microsoft's acquisition of Mojang has been criticized for anti-trust issues, mishandling, and microtransactions.

+5.Legal Issues: Mojang and Microsoft have been accused of breaking EU consumer laws, particularly in Sweden and the European Union.

+6.Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.
+# Why We Are Making This Project
+We have several reasons for creating EaglecraftY:

+1.Restrictive EULA: The Minecraft EULA has become overly restrictive for servers, modders, and content creators.

+2.Hidden Clauses: Mojang has been accused of hiding clauses and exploiting its community.

+3.Bad Moderation: Poor moderation practices have led to exploitation and inappropriate content in the Minecraft community.

+4.Microsoft Mishandling: Microsoft's acquisition of Mojang has been criticized for anti-trust issues, mishandling, and microtransactions.

+5.Legal Issues: Mojang and Microsoft have been accused of breaking EU consumer laws, particularly in Sweden and the European Union.

+6.Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.
+# Why We Are Making This Project
+We have several reasons for creating EaglecraftY:

-Restrictive EULA: The Minecraft EULA has become overly restrictive for servers, modders, and content creators.
+1.Restrictive EULA: The Minecraft EULA has become overly restrictive for servers, modders, and content creators.

-Hidden Clauses: Mojang has been accused of hiding clauses and exploiting its community.
+2.Hidden Clauses: Mojang has been accused of hiding clauses and exploiting its community.

-Bad Moderation: Poor moderation practices have led to exploitation and inappropriate content in the Minecraft community.
+3.Bad Moderation: Poor moderation practices have led to exploitation and inappropriate content in the Minecraft community.

-Microsoft Mishandling: Microsoft's acquisition of Mojang has been criticized for anti-trust issues, mishandling, and microtransactions.
+4.Microsoft Mishandling: Microsoft's acquisition of Mojang has been criticized for anti-trust issues, mishandling, and microtransactions.

-Legal Issues: Mojang and Microsoft have been accused of breaking EU consumer laws, particularly in Sweden and the European Union.
+5.Legal Issues: Mojang and Microsoft have been accused of breaking EU consumer laws, particularly in Sweden and the European Union.

-Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.
+6.Community Frustration: Many players feel that Minecraft has become stagnant, repetitive, and overly commercialized.

 # Our Theme: Industrial Revolution
 The current theme of Minecraft is Medieval, which is outdated and limiting.
-EaglecraftY introduces a modern Industrial Revolution theme, featuring:
+> EaglecraftY introduces a modern Industrial Revolution theme, featuring:

-New Blocks
+**New Blocks**:
-Gears
+ - Gears

-Ruby ore
+ - ruby ore

-Crying Obsidian

-Nether Reactor Core
+ - crying obsidian
+ - Nether reactor core

-And more!
+ - and more!

-New Mechanics
+**New Mechanics**:
 Red Dragons (tameable and ridable)
 Friendly Withers
 A thirst bar

-New Dimensions
+**New Dimensions**:
 A Sky Dimension and Farlands for endless exploration.

-No Build Height Limit
+**No Build Height Limit**
 Build as high as you want without restrictions.

-Our Vision
+**Our Vision**:
 We aim to create a game that:

 Empowers the community: With an open-source modding API, players can create and share mods freely.